sergejsandrejevs/homework/README.md

 	Tests:
 		Run python /vagrant/consumer.py on worker machine to start receiving messages.
-Consumer accepts messages  and sleeps for (Message character count).
-It also quits upon receiving 'quit' message.
+Consumer accepts messages  and sleeps for received amount of seconds.
-		Run python /vagrant/producer.py on central machine in order to start publishing messages.
+		Java installation and producer.java built wasn't automated yet, but the bash steps can be found at build_instructions.txt file.
+An example shows how to send a message to sleep for 2s seconds.
 		Run /vagrant/turtle.sh to produce queue of unacknowledged messages.